-CNN Joins Fox In Condemning Protests Outside Tucker Carlson’s House
+CNN Joins Fox News In Condemning Protests Outside Tucker Carlson’s House

 Both CNN and Fox News found some common ground today in condemning the protests outside Fox News host Tucker Carlson’s house on Wednesday night.

-Earlier today, Inquisitr reported that an angry mob thought to be an anti-fascists group that organized on a now-suspended Twitter page Smash Racism DC gathered outside of Carlson’s D.C. area residence and chanted while his wife Susie and their four children hid in the pantry and called the police.
+Earlier today, the Inquisitr reported that an angry mob thought to be an anti-fascists group that organized on a now-suspended Twitter page, Smash Racism DC, gathered outside of Carlson’s D.C.-area residence and chanted while his wife, Susie, and their four children hid in the pantry and called the police.

-They chanted, “Tucker Carlson, we will fight, we know where you sleep at night.”
+“Tucker Carlson, we will fight, we know where you sleep at night,” they chanted.
 At one point the group also chanted, “racist scumbag, leave town!”
 In addition to the intrusive chanting, members of the crowd rang Carlson’s doorbell and ended up breaking the oak door of his house.
 The mob also indicated that Carlson wasn’t safe in his home during the incident.

 Today, Fox News issued a joint statement from CEO Suzanne Scott and President Jay Wallace that condemned the incident.

-The statement said, “The incident that took place at Tucker’s home last night was reprehensible.
+“The incident that took place at Tucker’s home last night was reprehensible.
 The violent threats and intimidation tactics toward him and his family are completely unacceptable.
 We as a nation have become far too intolerant of different points of view.
 Recent events across our country clearly highlight the need for a more civil, respectful, and inclusive national conversation.
 Those of us in the media and in politics bear a special obligation to all Americans, to find common ground.”

 CNN retweeted Fox’s joint statement with a comment that said, in part, “it’s completely unacceptable to threaten a TV host and his/her family.”